Beppo-HD/adventofcode/README.md

-# My Solutions to the advent of coding.
+# My solutions to the advent of coding.
 Each year will be in a different language to challenge myself.

 ## Planned languages (Can change until i start them):